RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Random Weather Variation can change the weather state periodically, selecting a new weather preset based on season and a set of probability maps.
 It's controlled from the Random Weather Variation category on UDW.

-      To enable Random Weather Variation, check the box for "Use Random Weather Variation".
-The setting beneath that, "Start with a Random Weather Type" will determine if the settings from Basic Controls are used when the game is started, or if the system will choose a random starting weather at runtime.
+      To enable Random Weather Variation, change the Random Weather Variation setting on UDW to select a timing mode.
+There are three timing modes: Random Interval, Daily, and Hourly.
+These determine when the random weather will change.

-      Weather Type Change Interval controls the min and max of how long the system will hold on a given weather preset before picking a new random one to transition to.
-Transition Length is the fraction of that interval devoted to transitioning from the old weather to the new weather.
+      If Random Interval is the selected timing mode, Random Weather Change Interval controls the min and max of how long the system will hold on a given weather preset before picking a new random one to transition to.

+      If Hourly or Daily are selected for the timing mode, the random changes will happen based on the time that passes on Ultra Dynamic Sky.
+Random Weather Change Hour controls what point in the day the change will happen when using Daily mode.

+      Transition Length is the fraction of the interval between changes devoted to transitioning from the old weather to the new weather.

       The maps of Weather Type Probabilities contain the weather presets and a corresponding probability value.
 This value is proportional to the rest of the values in the map.
 Meaning, if one type is set to 5 and the rest are set to 1, that type will be 5 times more likely to be picked.
 The map used will depend on the current season, controlled from the Season category.

+      "Begin Play Weather is Random" controls how the random weather will start when you play the level.
+If this is true, a starting random weather will be selected.
+If this is false, the weather will start with the same weather shown in the level editor, and change after the first interval has passed.

       You can also apply a climate preset from here, which will use real world climate data to create probability maps which suit that climate, and also set the temperature ranges in the Temperature category.

       You can use the Change Weather function at runtime to change from Random Weather Variation to a specific static preset.
-If you need to change back to the Random Weather Variation, call "Change to Random Weather".
+If you need to change back to the Random Weather Variation, call "Change to Random Weather Variation".

 -----
 SEASONS